Spring Boot Starter

 Features

-The jobrunr-spring-boot-2-starter and jobrunr-spring-boot-3-starter not only add distributed background Job Processing to your application but also add health actuators and micrometer performance counters.
+jobrunr-spring-boot-3-starter not only adds distributed background Job Processing to your application but also add health actuators and micrometer performance counters.

 Advanced Configuration